 #6: Apply in Natural Light

 Avoid sitting under heavy lighting while applying makeup.
 Instead, have your makeup tested and done under natural light.
-That way you can assess the color and see how it will really look to everyone else.
+That way you can assess the colour and see how it will really look to everyone else.

 #7: Condition Your Hair